Jack-Slayton/Boolean-Algebra-Pratice/README.md

 # Boolean Algebra Practice
-Using command line to practice boolean algebra.
+Using the command line to practice boolean algebra.
 Includes:
 AND, OR, NAND, NOR, EQUAL, XOR, IMPLY, CONVERSE IMPLY
+<h2>DOES NOT WORK CURRENTLY</h2>